TI-TIGON, TI-LIGER (TIG-LIGER), LI-TIGON, LI-LIGER

 On April 24, 1984, The Times reported the birth of a "tigron" (ti-liger or li-liger) at the tiger park in Thoiry near Paris.
 The park was owned by Vicomte Paul de la Panouse who allowed lions and tigers to roam freely together; so freely they interbred.
 The Vicomte got into the liger business because of the habit of lionesses and tigresses of killing or neglecting their cubs.
 On April 17, a female "ligron" (liger) called Julie gave birth to the cub.
 Julie was one of 4 liger offspring from a lion called "Bichon" and 2 tigresses called "Les Mechantes" (the naughty/nasty ones).
 The ligers were hand-reared.
 The father of Julie's cub is believed to be either her father Bichon (resulting in a li-liger) or her half-brother, Patchwork (ligron/liger).
 It was reported that in 1984 2 "ligrons" (ligers) mated and produced offspring, thus disproving that hybrids were sterile (The Gazette, Montreal, Quebec, May 14, 1988. p I3 ); but the sire of the 2nd generation was probably Julie's own sire, a lion.

-More recently, a behavioural research programme in the USA bred a female ti-liger called Lady Kali; at 2 years old she weighed 400 lbs.
+A few have these have been bred over the years and they more closely resemble the tiger parent than the lion.
+In the 1990s, a roadside zoo claiming to be conducting a behavioural research programme in the USA bred a female ti-liger called Lady Kali; at 2 years old she weighed 400 lbs.

 LIGER & TIGON COLOURS